polatengin/texas/README.md

 ## Add AVM MCP Server to VS Code

-To use the AVM MCP server with GitHub Copilot in Visual Studio Code:
+To use the AVM MCP server with GitHub Copilot in Visual Studio Code, you need to configure it in your workspace's MCP settings.

-### Option 1: Using the npm package (Recommended)
+### Quick Setup with npx (Recommended)

+The simplest way to integrate the texas server is using npx, which requires no prior installation:

 Create or update `.vscode/mcp.json` in your workspace: